To best engage the contacts who you've collected from Retention.com, you will need to set up a specific welcome flow for them.

 3. Set up the logic.
 Set the campaign to fire immediately.
 Recency and relevancy is the key to a successful welcome flow.
 (See "Example email flow" below for more information.")
 The exact filters will vary depending on the ESP, but you want to set up filters that eliminate people who have started a checkout or placed an order previously.
 This is how those flow filters would look in Klaviyo:

-Note: If you are sending Added To Cart emails, create a flow filter to remove people who Added to Cart from this flow.
+Note: If you are sending Added To Cart or Viewed Product emails, create a flow filter to remove people who Added to Cart/Viewed Products from this flow.
 Here's an example of how that would look for Added to Cart:

 We get this question multiple times a day, so we thought we’d throw out a few examples of people engaging email-based retargeting contacts.

 First things first.